dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 In this case, the script triggers the `docker build` command, passing as `--build-arg` the paths for the files our Dockerfile needs.
 All of this `--build-arg`s are accessible in the Dockerfile after the `ARG` command.
 Finally, the `container_image` rule is the from `rules_docker`.
-This will be necessary for us to bind with K8s CRDs.
+This will be necessary for us to bind with K8s Objects.

 Let's just test if the build is working with Bazel?
 From the root of your directory, you can trigger the build of targets from other workspaces if you first declare them in the "root" `WORKSPACE`:
 ```